Vincent Gigante: Trials and conviction

-From 1978 to 1990, four of the five crime families of New York, including the Genovese family, rigged bids for 75 percent of $191 million, or about $142 million, of the window contracts awarded by the New York City Housing Authority.
-Installation companies were required to make union payoffs between $1 and $2 for each windows installed.
+From 1978 to 1990, four of the five crime families of New York, including the Genovese family, rigged bids for 75% of $191 million, or about $142 million, of the window contracts awarded by the New York City Housing Authority.
+Installation companies were required to make union payoffs between $1 and $2 for each window installed.

 In 1988, Gigante had open-heart surgery.
 On May 30, 1990, Gigante was indicted along with other members of four of the New York crime families for conspiring to rig bids and extort payoffs from contractors on multimillion-dollar contracts with the New York City Housing Authority to install windows.
-Gigante attended his arraignment in pajamas and bathrobe, and due to his defense stating that he was mentally and physically impaired, legal battles ensued for seven years over his competence to stand trial.
+Gigante attended his arraignment in pajamas and bathrobe.
+Due to his defense that he was mentally and physically impaired, legal battles ensued for seven years over his competence to stand trial.

 In June 1993, Gigante was under indictment again, charged with sanctioning the murders of six mobsters and conspiring to kill three others, including Gambino boss John Gotti.
 At sanity hearings in March 1996, Sammy "The Bull" Gravano, former underboss of the Gambino crime family, who became a cooperating witness in 1991, and Alphonse "Little Al" D'Arco, former acting boss of the Lucchese family, testified that Gigante was lucid at top-level Mafia meetings and that he had told other gangsters that his eccentric behavior was a pretense.
 Gigante's lawyers got testimony and reports from psychiatrists that from 1969 to 1995 Gigante had been confined 28 times in hospitals for treatment of hallucinations and that he suffered from "dementia rooted in organic brain damage".

-In August 1996, senior judge of the United States District Court for the Eastern District of New York, Eugene Nickerson, ruled that Gigante was mentally competent to stand trial; he pleaded not guilty and had been free for years on $1 million bail.
+In August 1996, senior judge of the United States District Court for the Eastern District of New York Eugene Nickerson ruled that Gigante was mentally competent to stand trial.
+He pleaded not guilty and had been free for years on $1 million bail.
 Gigante had another cardiac operation in December 1996.
-On June 25, 1997, Gigante's trial started; Gigante stood trial in a wheelchair.
+On June 25, 1997, Gigante's trial started.
+Gigante stood trial in a wheelchair.
 On July 25, 1997, after almost three days of deliberations, the jury convicted Gigante of conspiring in plots to kill other mobsters and of running rackets as head of the Genovese family.
-Prosecutors stated that the verdict finally established that Gigante was not mentally ill as his lawyers and relatives had long maintained.
+Prosecutors said the verdict finally established that Gigante was not mentally ill, as his lawyers and relatives had long maintained.